-Pumpkin, spice & everything nice in these super soft and chewy Pumpkin Cookies.
+Pumpkin, spice & everything nice in these super soft and chewy Pumpkin Spice Cookies.
 The perfect recipe for fall!

 Can you believe we’re already almost half way through September???
 Have you been hopping on the fall bandwagon?
 Raking leaves & picking apples?